Job Seekers Are Choosing Flexibility Over Salary

 In the same light, a report in Time Magazine found that the overwhelming majority of Millennials (81%) feel that they should have control over their work hours.
 Recent college graduates are finding this difficult to achieve with a traditional 9-5 job, and so many are demonstrating their preference for flexibility by turning to freelance gigs and other self-employment opportunities.

 The new demand for workplace flexibility is being matched by employers who are beginning to accommodate the needs of Millennials and stay-at-home parents.
 This is reflected in the fact that over 25 million Americans now telecommute at least once a month.
 Currently, flexible jobs are growing at a much faster pace than the rest of the economy, indicating that both employers and employees gain from these arrangements.

 Employers save a tremendous amount of money on office expenses, while employees reap the benefits of managing their own work schedules.
 The results are a win-win for all involved: productivity increases, employee satisfaction rises, and the work-life balance is restored.

 Resources for Flexible Positions

 To accommodate job seekers looking for a telecommuting-friendly positions, a number of online resources and projects have been launched.
 For example, SkipTheDrive is an online job board dedicated exclusively to positions which can be performed remotely.
-We also have a list of resources that are highly reputable, and updated often, so be sure to bookmark this page and check back regularly.
 We have also compiled a list of our favorite companies.
 If there are other companies that you feel are telecommuter-friendly, please let us know down below.